Asian & Middle Eastern Studies .

 Research & Professional Activities

 - Inscribing the Real: Realism and Convention in Chinese Fiction Film from the Silent Era to the Digital Age: An examination of various key moments and trends in Chinese cinema history, with a focus on the rhetorics of realism in filmmaking, film theory, and cultural criticism.
 Special attention paid to issues of convention and intertextuality, particularly as they interact with and often mitigate claims for realist representation.
-Funded by the McKnight Land Grant Professorship, University of Minnesota, 2008-2010.

 - Postsocialist Modernity: Chinese Cinema, Literature, and Criticism in the Market Age (completed): Book-length study of Chinese cinema and culture since the culture industry's transition to a market economy in the early 1990s.
 Original research funded by a Fulbright-Hays Fellowship.